Skip to main content

 Gourmet Sunday lunch included

-Day 3 (Monday, April 13)
+Day 3 (Monday, April 12)

 Bistro lunch & cooking lesson (dinner)

-Day 4 (Tuesday, April 14)
+Day 4 (Tuesday, April 13)

 hilltop village of Gordes in Provence, France

 From the Occitane region to the Luberon we go.
-En route we’ll stop in Avignon because Saint Benezet and the Popes have a few stories to tell.
-Lunch at the gourmet market known as Les Halles and then on to the village Gordes to settle in to our B&B. Free time to either relax or take a short walk into the village Gordes for exploring the cobblestone lanes and vista corners.
-Dinner this evening is catered to us at the B&B by a local chef.
+En route we’ll stop in Avignon where we will be greeted by Julien who will lead us on a gourmet tour of Avignon.
+Then on to the village Gordes to settle in to our B&B. Free time to either relax or take a short walk into the village Gordes for exploring the cobblestone lanes and vista corners.
+Dinner this evening at a nearby countryside bistro.

 Lunch & Dinner included

-Day 5 (Wednesday, April 15)
+Day 5 (Wednesday, April 14)

 macaroons at Provencal market

 It’s market day in Saint-Remy-de-Provence.
 You have free time to stroll the market and pick up snacks for our picnic lunch in the countryside Van Gogh painted.
-After lunch we’ll plunge into Van Gogh’s world around Saint Remy when he stayed for a year at the private asylum.
+After lunch we’ll plunge into Van Gogh’s world around Saint Remy where he stayed for a year at the private asylum.
 On our way back to the B&B we’ll stop at a winery nestled into the side of the Alpilles mountains for a tour and tasting.
 Dinner this evening in the beautiful village Gordes.

 Picnic lunch (with your market goodies) & Dinner included

-Day 6 (Thursday, April 16)
+Day 6 (Thursday, April 15)

 amazing ochre orange-red of Roussillon region in France